 is presented using a combination of over 850 pages of self-study notes and actual Visual Basic examples.
 No previous experience working with databases is presumed.
 It is assumed, however, that users of the product are familiar with the Visual Basic environment and the steps involved in building a Visual Basic application.
 This training can be gained from our LEARN VISUAL BASIC 2019

 VISUAL BASIC AND DATABASES requires a Microsoft Windows operating system, Microsoft Word, Microsoft Visual Studio 2019 and SQL Server Express 2017.
 The Visual Basic source code, databases and all needed multimedia files are available for download after purchase.
-With the recent launch of Visual Studio 2022, the older Visual Studio 2019 must be downloaded from this link at Microsoft.
-This 2019 version tutorial is NOT compatible with the new 2022 version of Visual Studio!
+With the recent launch of Visual Studio 2022, the older Microsoft Visual Studio 2019 software must be downloaded from this link at Microsoft.
+This tutorial is NOT compatible with Visual Studio 2022 or .NET 5/6!

 VISUAL BASIC AND DATABASES TEXTBOOK REVIEW BY DAVID B. TAYLOR, FORMER PROFESSOR & DEPARTMENT CHAIR

 “Most computer programs in use today require some interaction with information stored in a database so learning to program with databases increases the marketability of a developer exponentially.

 This book is structured as a self-study guide but it is easily adapted to classroom lectures and discussion.
 The content of the book is excellent.
 It starts with the basics and graduates in small and clear but functional increments.
 It makes database programming much easier to teach and learn.